lawrennd/talks/_ai/laplaces-gremlin-uncertainty-and-artificial-intelligence.md

 \notes{The history of automation and technology is a history of us adapting to technological change.
 The invention of the railways, and the need for consistent national times to timetable our movements.
 The development of the factory system in the mills of Derbyshire required workers to operate and maintain the machines that replaced them.}

-\newslide{}

-> Day by day, however, the machines are gaining ground upon us; day by day we are becoming more subservient to them; more men are daily bound down as slaves to tend them, more men are daily devoting the energies of their whole lives to the development of mechanical life.
-The upshot is simply PAGE 185a question of time, but that the time will come when the machines will hold the real supremacy over the world and its inhabitants is what no person of a truly philosophic mind can for a moment question.
->
-> Samuel Butler in *Darwin Among the Machines* a letter to the Editor of
-> *The Press*, 1863

 \notes{Listening to modern to conversations about artificial intelligence, I think the use of the term *intelligence* has given rise to an idea that this technology will be the But amoung these different assessments of artificial intelligence is buried an idea, one that }